Digital sustainability in the workplace plays a key role in corporate social responsibility.

 Do you use a lot of paper?
 And are you ready to make a change?

 Think about how much harm is done from paper-use in your office alone.
-More importantly, consider how much you can help with a paperless, green office.
+More importantly, consider how a paperless, green office can help.
+Process automation tools empower us to easily incorporate sustainable initiatives into offices.
+In turn, it supports a healthier global environment.

 Paper-based processes are expensive and they consume a lot of employees' time

-Many organisations are still using paper-based documents to carry out business processes.
+Unfortunately, many organisations still use paper-based documents to carry out business processes.

 Handling business processes using paper is expensive and it soaks up a lot of employees’ time.
-As well as that, errors can be easily made.
+As well as that, errors can easily occur.
 This then results in extra use of paper along with disposals.

 Paper is used in multiple departments if not all, across businesses.
 For instance, HR, Finance, Purchasing and R&D manage a lot of processes using paper-based documents.